Senator Sander’s Single Payer Proposal

 Why do new technologies in healthcare not become less expensive over time while new technologies in other parts of the economy do become less expensive over time (e.g. calculators, computers)?

-“Why does it cost so much?” is not an indictment of the dedicated healthcare professionals that all of us have encountered.
+“Why does it cost so much?” is in no way an indictment of the dedicated healthcare professionals we all encounter.
 It comes from an objective observation of the numbers.

 Common Ground on Healthcare

 Both parties recognize that healthcare in our country is too expensive for lower and even middle income earners.
 The Affordable Care Act (ACA) addresses this by subsidizing health insurance on a sliding scale.
-Republican proposals – to the extent they exist – use tax credits to make insurance affordable.
+Republican proposals use tax credits to make insurance affordable.
+These are not big differences.

 Similarly, both parties should find common ground in enacting pricing transparency in healthcare.
 Many of us are familiar with incoherent hospital bills with $300 bandaids and unexpected bills that keep dribbling in for months after a hospital stay.
 Republicans are certainly all for pricing transparency to facilitate free market choices.
 With Democrats, some cost transparency is already a part of the ACA.
 In May 2013 HHS ordered the release of hospitals’ chargemaster prices for inpatient services along with what Medicare pays for those services.
 Both parties should work toward every healthcare facility establishing easy to use price lists that eventually include available prepaid prices for self payers with high deductibles or catastrophic insurance policies.